Commentary: Kraken hope Jessica Campbell’s player-development success translates to NHL

 The Kraken, as anyone remotely paying attention knows, dropped off last season after a surprising run to the conference semifinals in 2023.
 The once-potent offense ended up producing the fourth-to-fewest goals in the NHL and missed the playoffs by a whopping 17 points.

 Seattle wasn’t good.
 At all.
-Which means that the front office needed to improve the roster … but also make sure the returners get better.
+Which means the front office need to improve the roster … but also make sure the returners get better.

 That was one thing Kraken coach Dan Bylsma emphasized during a team news conference Wednesday.
 He rejects the idea that the NHL isn’t a development league, despite the fact that it harbors the most-developed players in the world.
 He said everyone on the roster, or in the program, should be striving to improve.
 And in many ways, that’s where Campbell comes in.